Wisconsin Judge Halts Governor’s Limits on Bar, Restaurant Crowds, Even as COVID Rages

 One day after Wisconsin again broke its own record for new coronavirus cases and deaths, a judge shut down Gov. Tony Evers’ order limiting the amount of people allowed in indoor restaurants and bars, in the latest instance of the state’s courts striking a blow to the Democrat’s coronavirus response.

 Judge John Yackel in Sawyer County granted the temporary restraining order early Wednesday in a case being pushed by the Tavern League of Wisconsin, the group announced.
-The lawsuit against Wisconsin Department of Health Services Secretary-Designee Andrea Palm came after Evers last week issued an order that forbid bars, stores, and restaurants from allowing indoor occupancy of more than 25 percent, according to guidance from the state.
+The lawsuit against Wisconsin Department of Health Services Secretary-Designee Andrea Palm came after Evers last week issued an order restricting indoor occupancy in bars, stores, and restaurants to 25 percent of capacity, according to guidance from the state.

 The Tavern League filed the suit Tuesday, arguing on its website that the action by Evers’ administration “is invalid and unenforceable because it was not promulgated as an administrative rule as required by the Wisconsin Supreme Court ruling just five months ago in Wisconsin Legislature v Palm.”